sttp/Specification/Sections/DataPointCharacteristics.md

 Subscriber must reply to publisher upon receipt of data points that are marked for verification.
 If the subscriber does not agree with the volume of subscribed data points that require verification then, with appropriate response before termination, the subscriber can terminate the connection.
 For example, if publisher specifies verification for a large volume of the subscribed data points, this may exceed subscriber's configured upload bandwidth and connection will need to be terminated.

-> :wrench: Operational Statistics
+> :wrench: Recommended Operational Statistics
-* Publisher will maintain overall and per-subscriber statistical count of how many data points are configured for delivery verification.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points are configured for delivery verification.
-* Publisher will maintain overall and per-subscriber statistical count of how many data points have been published with delivery notification.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points have been published with delivery notification.
-* Publisher will maintain overall and per-subscriber statistical count of how many delivery receipts have been sent to subscribers.
+> * Publisher will maintain overall and per-subscriber statistical count of how many delivery receipts have been sent to subscribers.
-* Subscriber will maintain statistical count of how many data points are configured for delivery verification.
+> * Subscriber will maintain statistical count of how many data points are configured for delivery verification.
-* Subscriber will maintain statistical count of how many data points have been published with delivery notification.
+> * Subscriber will maintain statistical count of how many data points have been published with delivery notification.
-* Subscriber will maintain statistical count of how many delivery receipts have been sent to publisher.
+> * Subscriber will maintain statistical count of how many delivery receipts have been sent to publisher.

 ### Exception Characteristic